 – Maintain some attachment to support and structure of treatment

 – View the prospect of rehab and even recovery with joy and positive changes.

 4. Can The Patient Learn Life Skills?

-5. What About References From Past Patients?
+5. What About References And Rehab Testimonials?

 There is nothing wrong with wanting to know more about what the center has to offer and the best way to learn about this is by speaking with past patients.
-Can the facility provide references from past patients and if so, what is their level of willingness?
+Can the facility provide references from past clients and if so, what is their level of willingness?
 You can also check them out on Yelp, Google My Business, and other similar sites to see the reviews past clients have left.